honey93/OrderKitchen/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!
+<br> For deployment, put the build code into the backend-my-app/build folder <br> and then start the express server

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.